Sustainable sales and marketing

 Employee training

-The sales personnel involved in the distribution of insurance contracts continuously undergo comprehensive training in this area.
-Training is given according to annual plans on various topics such as insurance products, evaluation of risks and customer needs, legislation and guidelines, business ethics, and conflicts of interest.
+To ensure compliance with laws, regulations, and internal policies, Sampo Group has continuous training programmes that develop personal conduct and increase the competence of sales teams and other customer representatives.
+Training is given on topics such as insurance products, evaluation of risks and customer needs, legislation and guidelines, business ethics, and conflicts of interest.
 The training varies depending on the country and business area in question.
-If also provides training to its external distributors.
+Sampo Group also provides training to its external distributors and monitors that training requirements are fulfilled by them and products are sold to the right target group, in line with the company’s guidelines.

 Remuneration